openspending/fiscal-data-package/specification.md

 ## Content

-Budget Data Package includes a standard set of fields which can be used to represent the most common attributes of budget items.
+Fiscal Data Package includes a standard set of fields which can be used to represent the most common attributes of budget items.
 This facilitates cross-dataset comparisons and makes the content of datasets easier to understand.

-Budget Data Package also requires budgets to include certain fields that have been found to be crucial for interpreting budgets.
+Fiscal Data Package also requires budgets to include certain fields that have been found to be crucial for interpreting budgets.
 This includes a requirement that aggregated expenditure data include a field for the United Nations' [Classification of the Functions of Government][cofog] (COFOG), a standard taxonomy for functional classifications, and that aggregated revenue data include the IMF's [Government Finance Statistics Manual 2001][gfsm2001] classification for revenues.
 Requiring the use of these widely used standards ensures that budget data is born interoperable.

 [cofog]: http://data.okfn.org/data/cofog
 [gfsm2001]: http://www.imf.org/external/pubs/ft/gfs/manual/